Project

 That feature has existed for years.
 Did you even read the comments above yours?

-#7 Updated by Nadav Har'El about 7 years ago
+#7 Updated by Nadav Har'El over 7 years ago

 Sorry, I didn't notice this half-sentence in one of the comments, and I definitely did look for it in the software - I even looked several times in all the submenus and din't find it.
 But now I see it does exit - as Playlist > Sort -> Random Order.
 I guess it's not conspicuous enough :(

-#8 Updated by me 20 hours and about 7 years ago
+#8 Updated by me 20 hours and over 7 years ago

 I'd like to have this behaviour (C pseudocode):